 - Focus on feeling your movements.

-- And last but not least, my favourite: If you use your skirt/costume/hair or tucked-in veil(s) as a prop -> try a kick/flip/throw-and-pose!
+- And last but not least, my favorite: If you use your skirt/costume/hair or tucked-in veil(s) as a prop -> try a kick/flip/throw-and-pose!

-Do you have a photoshoot coming up?
+Do you have a photo shoot coming up?
 What will you do?
-What are your favourite photoshoot tips?
+What are your favorite photo shoot tips?

 Share them in the comments below!